 Similarly, most states find it illegal to terminate workers for disclosing wrongdoing by their employers or any form of corruption.
 However, these rules differ in terms of who is insured (whether public or private employees) and to whom the defense is provided (such as co-workers and other business entities).

 So, let's suppose you've reported a case of sexual harassment, and your manager, rather than coping with the problem, has preferred to fire you as the "troublemaker" instead of disciplining the harasser.
 Maybe you spotted your manager breaking clean water rules by dumping garbage in a place where it could contaminate nearby bodies of water, and they threatened to fire you because you reported them.
 So, what exactly do you do?

 Depending on the nature of your claim, various labor laws and regulatory departments can provide you with different policies for California whistleblower protection.
 For example, suppose your employer retaliates against you by taking adverse personnel action because you participated in protective conduct related to occupational safety and health.
 In that case, you can file a lawsuit with OSHA.

 Similarly, you can have private rights of redress (i.e., you will sue your employer) if certain labor laws are violated.

-If you were wrongfully terminated for being a whistleblower, you could consult with an Employment Lawyer in Los Angeles about filing a California wrongful termination claim.
-An experienced California Employment Attorney, especially one that focuses on whistleblower lawsuits, will help you recover unpaid salary, back pay, and settlement expenses, among other things.
+If you were wrongfully terminated for being a whistleblower, you could consult with a Los Angeles Employment Attorney about filing a California wrongful termination claim.
+An experienced Employment Attorney in Los Angeles, especially one that focuses on whistleblower lawsuits, will help you recover unpaid salary, back pay, and settlement expenses, among other things.
 They will even remind you about operating processes that will safeguard your interests.